 This tutorial is also available in a series of short videos.

-You can find the Performance Report Excel template on the Charities Services website.
+You can find the Performance Report templates on the Charities Services website.

 The Standard is the legal document which sets out the minimum content and quality of the performance report.

 When you first download and open the template, you might need to click Enable editing so that you can save and edit the template.
 It’s a good idea to save the template file with your charity's name and the financial year end date, and save it in a place that is easy to find later.

 - Go to File, and select Save as.

 - Choose where you want to save, such as in your Documents.
 You may want to create a folder to save all your performance reports in.